windily-cloud/obsidian-sqlite3/README.md

 Because this library is not like other plugins, `npm install` and that's it.
 For developers, you need to install the `node gyp` build environment, python, MS2022, .net tools, and a bunch of unknown errors.
 In particular, the binding.js of better-sqlite3 should be modified when packaging.
 This can be a very annoying thing for windows development.
 I don't want to have to do it again, how nice for other developers to call it directly.

+**So what is the use of this plugin?**

+- Linking with other software that uses sqlite.
+- Store some dirty persistent data, such as the hash of each note, pollute md generic syntax of other syntax, etc.
+- Store things that are not easy to write in md, or don't want to write in md format, such as bookmarks, time tracker, etc.

 # Install

 ## From Obsidian